gigya/cdc-starter-kit/docs/basic.md

     "lang": "en"
 }
 ```
-If your screensets in the console are like "Default-RegistrationLogin" or "Default-UpdateProfile", then this file will work for the project without any modifications.
+> If your screensets are called like Default-RegistrationLogin or Default-UpdateProfile, then the file is valid to be used without any modifications.

 ## 3. Project Structure

-In this section we will show the project file structure with a brief explanation of the main folders and files.
+This section will show the project file structure with a brief explanation of the main folders and files.
+Below, the files in a tree view:

 ```
 ├── config